jjlin526/AWS-Services/Management-and-Governance-Services.md

 * A service to create a multi-account environment on AWS that follows the recommended best practices in operational efficiency, security and governance
      * AWS Control Tower creates an abstraction or orchestration layer that combines and integrates the capabilities of several other AWS services, including AWS Organizations, AWS Single Sign-on, and AWS Service Catalog.

+### AWS Control Tower

+* Centralizes users across all AWS accounts (minimizes effort needed to create users across multiple accounts)
+* Provides a way to create new AWS accounts based on templates (ensure every AWS account that is created within finance department has specific settings)
+* Integrates GuardRails for accounts (protection for accounts under master account; ensure CloudTrail does not get turned off in any child account -- example GuardRail that can be included)
+* Includes a dashboard to gain operational insights from a single view (across all accounts)